Alaçatı, Izmir

-Village in Izmir
+Village near Izmir

 Tucked away on the Çeşme Peninsula, Alaçatı is a postcard-perfect blend of rustic charm and modern elegance.
 Its narrow cobbled streets are lined with stone houses draped in bougainvillea, artisan boutiques, and open-air cafés humming with laughter and the aroma of fresh coffee.
-Once a quiet Greek village, Alaçatı has transformed into one of Turkey's most fashionable coastal destinations, while still holding onto its warm, small-town heart.
+Once a quiet Greek village, Alaçatı has transformed into one of Türkiye's most fashionable coastal destinations, while still holding onto its warm, small-town heart.

 It's the kind of place where time slows down.
 You can start your day wandering through art galleries, linger over a long Aegean lunch, and end with a sunset walk among windmills.
 Whether you come for its relaxed ambiance, vibrant nightlife, or beautiful beaches, Alaçatı stands out as a great trips to go on from İzmir for travelers who want a taste of the Mediterranean with a Turkish twist.